Luna Vachon Profile

 In May, The Jackyl (Don Callis) created The Parade of Human Oddities, and Vachon was made a member.
 Initially heels, they soon became babyfaces on the July 28 RAW, and Luna made amends with Sable.
 The friendship did not last long, as in December, Luna attacked her while dressed up as the masked Spider Lady (a throwback to Moolah) in a bid to gain Sable’s Women’s Title.
 Despite having Shane McMahon in her corner, Luna lost to Sable at the Royal Rumble (January 24, 1999) in a Leather Strap match, due to interference from new company signing and obsessed Sable fan, Tori.

 Luna was legitimately suspended after a backstage fight with Sable and returned several months later to challenge Ivory for the Women’s Title.
 Several matches took place, including Luna getting a win in a non-title match, but she was not successful in lifting the gold.
 With David Heath (Gangrel) now in the company, Vachon managed him and worked some mixed tag team bouts together.
 At the Survivor Series on November 14, 1999, she teamed with Ivory, Jacqueline and Terri Runnels in an eight-woman tag team match against Debra, Tori, Mae Young and The Fabulous Moolah, losing the match when Moolah pinned Ivory.
 She was a reluctant participant at the Royal Rumble’s Swimsuit contest, refusing to remove her robe.
-She briefly feuded with Jacqueline over the Women’s Title, but was soon after released after a backstage outburst over Gangrel almost being strangled by a rope during an angle with The Ministry.
+She briefly feuded with Jacqueline over the Women’s Title, but was soon after released after.

 Luna continued to work independents around the world with Gangrel (after his release in 2001), as well as for World Wrestling All-Stars.
 On their October 2001 pay-per-view Inception, WWA presented a Black Wedding match between Luna and Heath (now back to being The Vampire Warrior).
 Vampire Warrior was reluctant to engage and took regular hits from Luna, but then snapped when Luna threw down her wedding ring and spat in his face, leading to an Impaler DDT (Luna and Heath would divorce in 2006).
 Vachon retired at the end of 2007.